 Then K disappeared for a month or a year -- some period of time, I can't remember exactly how long.
-He had relatives in a southern city -- Baltimore, I believe, and he lived with them for an extended while.
-When he returned, he starting spouting the most appalling racist remarks, one of which is engraved on my memory: "they have a lot of uppity blacks down there, they won't even get off the sidewalk for you."
+He had relatives in a southern city -- Baltimore, I believe -- and he lived with them for an extended while.
+When he returned, he starting spouting the most grotesque racist claptrap.
+It's engraved on my memory: "they have a lot of uppity blacks down there, they won't even get off the sidewalk for you."
 Whoa, daddy.
 First of all, no one said "blacks" in those days -- they were "Negroes."
 And second -- "uppity?"
-I had never heard the term before and was shocked beyond measure.
-"Get off the sidewalk" --WTF???
-Beyond my conception, beyond anyone's conception in our part of the universe.
-Remember, dear reader, that the only person more sacred to the schoolyarders than FDR was Jackie Robinson.
+I had never heard the term before and was shocked out of my skull.
+And "get off the sidewalk" --WTF???
+These were words and sentiments far beyond my experience or conception, beyond anything I had ever heard uttered in our part of the universe.
+I was offended and flabbergasted.
+Remember, dear readers, that the only person more sacred to P. S. 217 schoolyarders than FDR was Jackie Robinson.
+It was from K that I first heard the grotesque sentence, "Would you want one to marry your sister?"

-I tell you, I gave K a lot of room after that conversation.
-Truth to tell, there was no need for our paths to cross -- we weren't in the same classroom and K didn't play softball or basketball -- as I said, he was pretty much of a klutz.
+I tell you, I gave K a lot of room after those conversations.
+Truth to tell, there was no need for our paths to cross -- we weren't in the same classes and K didn't play softball or basketball -- as I said, he was pretty much of a klutz.

-I looked up K on the internet.
-He's a retired professor of economics and is now a fellow at a right-wing think tank.
+Recently I looked up K on the internet.
+He's a retired professor of economics and is a "fellow" at a right-wing think tank.
 He's made a career out of opposing third-world development and supporting "free market solutions" to all our ills.
 That dogged dullness has produced a number of books.
-I've even found a picture of him -- where he was once greasy and pimpled, he's now bald and sleek, with a malevolent cast to his eye.
+I've even found a picture of him -- where he was once flabby and pimpled, he's now bald and sleek, with a malevolent cast to his eye.

 There's always been a connection in my mind between conservatism and racism.
 The link is narcissism.
 "I've got mine, let "them" take care of themselves."
 For the Ks of the world, it's not "how do we take care of less fortunate and of our old people?"
 It's, "how do 'we' deal with 'them.'"
 And "they" are usually, almost always, darker-skinned than "we."
 I'm sure that K would deny that his "free-market" views have anything to do with racism.
 But I know better -- I was there at the beginning, before K became quite so sleek.